Korean drama: Japan

 The first Korean drama to gain widespread popularity in Japan was Winter Sonata, which was broadcast on the NHK satellite channel NHK BS2 in 2003.
 The program was aired twice in the same year due to high demand from viewers.
+Its star, Bae Yong-joon, was immensely popular leading to a "Yonsama Craze" ("sama" is a Japanese suffix used to show respect for royalty, among others, and "Yon" comes from "Yong" in the actor's name).
+The fan demographic consisted largely of women in their 40s, 50s and 60s but NHK Broadcasting Culture Research Institute stated the drama "was enjoyed by not just a certain group, but by a great portion of the Japanese people, and its popularity expanded to a widespread interest in Korean culture in general".
 NHK also hosted a classical concert featuring Winter Sonatas tunes performed by Korean musicians.

 Korean dramas boost tourism between Korea and Japan, and are considered a possible way of improving strained relationships between the two countries, as series have become increasingly popular with Japanese viewers.
-Conversely, the series Iris had several pivotal scenes shot in Akita, Japan, which led to an increase of Korean tourists in that part of Japan.
+Conversely, the series Iris had several pivotal scenes shot in Akita, Japan, which led to an increase of Korean tourists in that part of country.
+The popularity of Korean dramas in Japan continued with series You're Beautiful (2009) which earned high ratings in the country, with its star Jang Keun-suk featuring on a Japanese stamp.

+In 2018, Ilgan Sports reported that the historical drama Love in the Moonlight, which was first aired in South Korea in 2016, was broadcast in Japan on three channels (TVTokyo, KNTV, and Eisei Gekijou) due to its popularity leading to its star Park Bo-gum being the center of the Korean Wave in Japan akin to Bae Yong-joon.
+Park Bo-gum has since released a Japanese studio album titled "Blue Bird" in 2020 under Pony Canyon, and has held fan meetings and concerts in Japan's major arenas.

 Mongolia

 In Mongolia, Korean dramas have become popular and are broadcast during primetime.
 Dae Jang Geum achieved success in the country and was broadcast five times due to this.
 Autumn in My Heart, Winter Sonata and Stairway to Heaven were other popular dramas.
 The popularity of Korean dramas has resulted in interest in learning the Korean language as well as Mongolians travelling to South Korea.
 It has also led to increased mutually cooperative relations between Mongolia and South Korea.